deadlyicon/Notes/NODE/README.md

 var m2 = require('./folder2/module2');
 console.log(m2.a);
 ```
-The above loads module2 into the file as long as module2 has this somwhere:
+The above loads module2 into the file as long as module2 has the below somwhere:
 ```javascript
 var a = 1;
 module.exports.a = a //for example
 ```

-You could overwrite this export method with your own function:
+_Interestingly_, you could overwrite this export method with your own function:
 ```javascript
 module.exports = function(){
   console.log('Hello There');
 };
 ```

-<a name="NPM"></a>
+<a name="Accessing-the-File-System-with-Node"></a>
-## NPM

-What is it?

-## Accessing the File System with Node
+## Accessing the File System
 You can get access to the file system using the ```fs``` module.

-### Here is the Synchronous method to reading and writing files on the disk:
+* Here is the Synchronous method to reading and writing files on the disk:

 ```javascript
 var fs = require('fs');